 Additionally, we are saving money by terminating development of poor-performing therapies early and preventing the shelving of effective targeted drugs because of negative results in groups of patients they were not appropriate to treat.

-More recently, the determination of mechanisms of cancer evolution and resistance, for example in tissue or liquid biopsies, means that therapy can be adapted to stay ahead of malignant progression.
+More recently, the PhAT has been updated to incorporate determination of mechanisms of cancer adaption, evolution and drug resistance, Which means that therapy can be adapted to stay ahead of malignant progression.

 Journal review articles on the PhAT by ICR scientists